get-hank/ranked-choice-app/instructions/variant-c.md

 - Please document some way to check your work against the requirements.
 This can be in the form of a list of endpoints with seeded data, automated tests, or some other proof.
-- Please leverage some form of documentation (e.g., a README inline comments) to note any compromises you have made in the course of developing your solution.
+- Please leverage some form of documentation (e.g., a README, inline comments) to note any compromises you have made in the course of developing your solution.
 (Ideal implementations are not expected from timeboxed prompts like this)
 - If you have partial work you'd like to include, feel free to leverage the